pshakespeare/local-transcriber/README.md

 ## 🎯 Project Overview

 ### What It Does
-- Extracts audio from MP4 video files using FFmpeg
+- Extracts audio from video files (MP4, M4A, AVI, MOV, MKV) using FFmpeg
 - Transcribes audio using Whisper.cpp (local, no API calls)
 - Supports multiple output formats (TXT, SRT, VTT, JSON)
 - Runs in Docker for consistent, portable deployment
 - Supports 99+ languages with automatic language detection
+- Processes both video and audio files directly

 ### Architecture
 ```